-In the event a student has specific concern regarding a policy or procedure of the University, the student is encouraged to communicate the concern in writing to the Vice-President for Student Development.
-The Vice-President will act to bring formal resolution to the stated grievance either by addressing the issue directly, or, if necessary referring the issue to another University official.
+In the event a student has specific concern regarding a policy or procedure of the University, the student is encouraged to communicate the concern in writing to the Dean of Students.
+The Dean of Students will act to bring formal resolution to the stated grievance either by addressing the issue directly, or, if necessary referring the issue to another University official.
 If satisfaction is not achieved, the student may appeal directly to the President.